Myths of Influencer Marketing

 When you hear the word "influencer," what comes to mind?
-Maybe it's a celebrity, seen on Instagram flaunting the newest gadget or product.
-Or perhaps to you, an influencer isn't someone who is showing off a product to their followers, but rather is someone who is influencing a certain kind of lifestyle.
-But what if we said that a so-called influencer could actually be a marketing strategy proven to be effective, whether celebrity or not and regardless of how many followers they have?
+Maybe it's a celebrity seen on Instagram flaunting the newest gadget or product.
+Or perhaps to you, an influencer isn't someone who is showing off a product to their followers but rather someone who is influencing a particular lifestyle.
+But what if we said that a so-called influencer could be a marketing strategy proven to be effective, whether celebrity or not, regardless of how many followers they have?

 Influencers Can Only be Celebrities